raviqqe/fmm/README.md

 # F--

-The functional variant of C--
+The more functional variant of C programming language

+It's designed to be a target language for high-level strict functional programming languages.

 ## Features